1 July 2019

 “This is what locals have been asking for and it’s been an excellent collaboration between Wellington Free Ambulance, Tū Ora Compass Health PHO, and ourselves.
 A key to getting this off the ground has been working with the Kāpiti Health Advisory Group (KHAG) and the Mayor to identify the community’s priority needs.”

 Ms Haggerty says the focus has been on supporting the community, and implementing a system which takes care of all the key players – GPs and their staff, ambulance paramedics, and the patient – to make the process of receiving health care as seamless as possible.
+Do have a peek at this web-site to know more about the best urgent care services that are available around your locality.

 “We want to avoid Kāpiti people having to come in to Emergency Department if at all possible.
 It’s often not the ideal place, wait times can be several hours, and then there’s a long haul to get home again.
 Ambulance services take people to hospital, but can’t bring them home again.
 People often get stranded in Wellington, adding another level of stress to being unwell.”